8. WHEN IN DOUBT

 Apartheid are unfortunate events of world history.
 Essays of this

 have come up.
-But for multiple choice purposes, the answer usually is,
+But for multiple choice purposes, the answer is usually,

 20. If you see: